bpdesigns/ux-guide/_pages/research/synthesize-research.md

     - Circle back multiple times to make sure the groupings actually make sense to everyone.
 Don't be afraid to rearrange and regroup.
 This can help identify new themes and insights.
 - Naming themes or insights; this helps with organization and forces more clarity.
 Statements or sentences (rather than words/phrases) can help work toward useful content that will become part of a report or summary.

-Avoid including people in synthesis who didn’t participate in any research sessions.
-If you do need to include team members who weren’t able to at least observe research sessions, make sure they understand that their role will be limited to listening and/or asking questions.
+Be thoughtful about who you include in synthesis sessions.
+The more people you include — particularly if you’re bringing in folks who didn’t experience the interviews — the more carefully you need to design and moderate the synthesis.

 **Resources:**
 - [GOV.UK Blog: How we do research analysis in agile](https://userresearch.blog.gov.uk/2014/06/05/how-we-do-research-analysis-in-agile/)